DavidGL17/ml_runner/README.md

   - ONNX models
 - A rust library to run the exported models on any platforms, with optimized functions depending on the platforms toolset

+The library supports complex models with multiple inputs and outputs, and with multiple paths inside the model.

 ### Supported layers in python library

 |   layer   | ONNX support |